BibliothecaDAO/codename-bobby-realms/scripts/website-copy.md

 Here to serve?
 Sure, when I feel like it.

-**"A Friendly (Well, Sort of) Reminder About This NFT"**

-"Look, if you're here to make a quick buck, you might want to swim away now.
-I'm not your golden ticket.
-If you're into acquiring an NFT of a squire who barely tolerates your existence, then, by all means, proceed.
-Just remember, I’m not your investment; I'm just Blobert."

-**“The Perks of Being a Blob (Terms and Conditions May Apply)"**

-And let’s be clear about the current 'perks': there are zilch, nada, zero.
-You get what those NFT aficionados call 'vibes.'
-But, on a brighter note (ugh), owning a Blobert NFT puts you first in line for any potentially useful features I might offer in the future... if that ever happens.
-Stay tuned, or don't – your call.

 **"Blobert's Realm Wisdom (Use At Your Own Risk)"**

 I've seen things in Realms World that would make a blobfish blush.
 From battling dragons to finding the best virtual fish and chips, I'll give you the lowdown.
 However, let's set the record straight: I might not have all the answers.
 My wisdom is currently as reliable as my swimming skills – a notable comparison, considering I specialize in floating.

-But hey, they say potential is a beautiful thing, and I'm full of it... potential, I mean."
+**“The Perks of Being a Blob (Terms and Conditions May Apply)"**

+Let’s be clear about the current 'perks': there are zilch, nada, zero.
+You get what those NFT aficionados call 'vibes.'

+**"A Friendly (Well, Sort of) Reminder About This NFT"**

+Look, if you're here to make a quick buck, you might want to swim away now.
+I'm not your golden ticket.
+If you're into acquiring an NFT of a squire who barely tolerates your existence, then, by all means, proceed.
+Remember, I’m not your investment; I'm just Blobert.

 **"Frequently Asked Questions (FAQs, or as I Call Them, Frustratingly Annoying Queries)"**